DBatham/Codes/README.md

-This Repository contains some of my codes during my class which include codes in Python and R Programs for reference.
+This Repository contains some of my code from my classes, including code in Python and R Programs, for reference.

-The RedHat was one of the code file or project I completed during my Master's for one of my Machine Learning Class.
+The RedHat was one of the code files or projects I completed during my Master's for one of my Machine Learning Classes.